Yet-Zio/yetCalc/DONATE.md

 UPI ID: **maheshdeluxe53@okhdfcbank**

+# Donate to F-Droid

+F-Droid is a really amazing alternative to the Google Play Store, as it only offers apps that are free and open source, and yetCalc is one such app as well.
+Thanks to its great community of developers, maintainers, and contributors, we can really explore the large abundance of free and open-source apps.
+Please consider donating to F-Droid if you can: [Donate to F-Droid](https://f-droid.org/en/donate/)

 # Donate to mXparser

 yetCalc uses mXparser for its calculator part.
 Show your support and help the developer continue this project.